vladiim/heuro/_posts/blog/2015-05-29-the-future-of-crm.md

 {% image future_crm/engagement.png %}

 Messenger enables publishers to post a range of rich media including video and call to action buttons.
-The call to action buttons are particularly powerful, allowing businesses to convert contacts to sharing or purchasing a product with only the tap of a button.
-An example of how this might play out:
+The call to action buttons are particularly powerful, allowing businesses to convert contacts to sharing or purchasing a product with the tap of a button.
+Here's an example of how this might play out:

-* Customer likes top in store but the colour they like isn't available
+* Jenny finds a top she loves in store but her preferred colour isn't available

-* Staff gets customer to sign up to Messenger with relevant ticket number
+* Staff member asks Jenny to sign up to Messenger using the relevent ticket number

-* Customer is sent a notification with a buy now button
+* Jenny is then sent a notification with a 'buy now' button

-* Customer doesn't buy within the app
+* Jenny chooses to not buy within the app

-* When the top arrives at the store the customer gets a notification with a discount.
+* When her top arrives at the store, Jenny receives a second notification - this time with a discount.

 ***